greggman/HappyFunTimes/README.md

     *   Access the camera, send selfies to the game.

+    *   Acesss the mic.
+Have each person use sounds to control something

     *   Use the device orientation API and rotate something in game to match

     *   Make a rhythm band where each device becomes an instrument.

+    *   Make a rhythm game like Parappa but each person is a different color so that they each have to play their part at the right time

 *   The API is simple to use.